List of Twin Star Exorcists characters: Current members

-She is an exorcist, holding the title "Tenkō", who is Benio's former master.
-Subaru appears to be a young woman with long blonde hair wearing a white hat and a white dress.
-She is a tad perverted.
-Like Arima, she intends to improve the Twin Stars' relationship in marriage and arranges for them to date each other.
-She unleashes talismans from her fan deck and it forms into numerous guns, etc. In the manga, after a match with Mayura in the Exorcist Games, Subaru takes Mayura as her new apprentice.
-Later revealed that Subaru is fond of Gaja which turns into a forbidden relationship and eventually leads to their demise in an inescapable battle in Magano.
-The last scene with them is in a dream in bed wishing to form a family.
+She is an exorcist who holds the title "Tenkō" and is Benio's former master.
+Subaru appears to be a young woman with long blonde hair who wears a white hat and a white dress.
+She is somewhat eccentric.
+Like Arima, she intends to improve the Twin Stars' marital relationship and arranges for them to spend time together.
+She unleashes talismans from her fan deck, which form into numerous weapons, including guns.
+In the manga, after a match with Mayura in the Exorcist Games, Subaru takes Mayura as her new apprentice.
+It is later revealed that Subaru is fond of Gaja, and their relationship eventually develops into a forbidden romance that leads to their demise in a battle in Magano.
+Their final scene together depicts them sharing a dream of starting a family.